 - The surface slopes gently down from the green 97m contour to the west to the gully and the main Lye valley with land sloping down in from Headington to the north and Shotover to the east. (see first map)

 - Wells (grouped) following the line of the gully base in the allotments immediately below the DP development site have water, indicating the presence of flows immediately below from the gully

 - In common with the Warren Crescent Development, this land was not previously developed as it was identified as not suitable in 1958 (approx)

 - The 1945 maps show Peat Moors slope as artificial and much steeper then

 - The Warren Crescent Development land is flatter and not yet build up with made ground as per Peat Moors above

-- Girdlestone Gully is much deeper than today as not yet filled in with Made Ground
+- The Upper Lye (Girdlestone Gully) is much deeper than today as not yet filled in with Made Ground

-- The Slade Gully (the footpath from The Slade and entrance point to the Lye) however may receive more water due to the high elevations of Shotover to the immediate east
+- It is possible the The Slade Gully (the footpath from The Slade and entrance point to the Lye) may have received similar flows due to the high elevations of Shotover to the immediate east

 - A Local Nature Reserve (not shown) extends over almost all of the Lye valley.

 The presence of peat in the ground indicates this was former fen (as was the now covered valley slope at the Warren Crescent development)